MycroftAI/mycroft-skills/README.md

 as the template above.
 [Example Skill Template](https://github.com/MycroftAI/mycroft-skills/tree/master/00__skill_template)
 ~~Once you have your skill mostly functional, [create an issue](https://github.com/MycroftAI/mycroft-skills/issues/new) and we will  link to your repo.~~
-Once you've got your repo down, create a PR consisting of the following:
+Once you've got your repo organized properly, create a PR consisting of the following:
 * The URL of your repo
 * A short name for the skill
 * A one sentence description of what it does